freenet/freenet-core/docs/src/components/contracts.md

 #### Efficient State Synchronization

-A naive approach to state synchronization would be to transfer the entire state between peers, but this approach is very inefficient for large states.
-Instead, Freenet contracts utilize a much more efficient and flexible approach to state synchronization by providing an implementation of three functions:
+A naive approach to state synchronization would be to transfer the entire state between peers, but this would be inefficient for large states.
+Instead, Freenet contracts utilize a much more efficient and flexible approach to state synchronization that only transmits  the difference between states.

+To do this a contract implements three functions:

 - `summarize_state` - Returns a concise summary of the contract's state.